STRIDES/NIHCloudLabAzure/docs/create_storage_account.md

 It should be installed on an Azure VM, but if you are moving from a Linux cluster or your laptop, install using conda/mamba using `mamba install -c conda-forge azcopy`.
 You can also download the executable [here](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10#download-azcopy).

 Now, you can run use azcopy to move data as desired.
 See [these docs](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits) for more details.

+One example would be:

+`azcopy copy test.txt "https://<source-storage-account-name>.blob.core.windows.net/<container-name>/test.txt?<SAS-token>"`

+You may or may not need the double quotes around the URL, on a Mac you will need the double quotes.